About Us

 We depend on our community for financial support, so we can continue to offer services into the future.
 If you can support us today, get in touch or click to donate.
 We are a fiscally sponsored chapter of the National Young Farmers Coalition, a 501 (c) 3, so your donation is tax-deductible.

-FYFC's Education Committee organizes multiple educational events per year, from workshops to farm tours to lectures.
-Every event subject is chosen to meet our members' and community's expressed needs.
-To help us decide what to plan, we reference the results of our 2020 membership survey.
+FFC's Education Committee organizes multiple educational events per year, from workshops to farm tours to lectures.
+Subjects are chosen to meet our members' and community's expressed needs.

-The education committee is currently creating an educational curriculum for 2022, including Small-Scale Grains, Business Fundamentals, and
+The education committee is currently creating an educational curriculum for 2024, including a deep dive information around building regenerative systems and improving soil health practices

-FYFC's Community Committee organizes purely social events, like parties and pot-lucks, where farmers, aspiring farmers, and community members can gather to network, share successes and hardships, and support one another with laughter and connection.
+FFC's Community Committee organizes social events, like parties and pot-lucks, where farmers, aspiring farmers, and community members can gather to meet one another, share successes and hardships, and support one another.

 We believe that we should all have the chance to know our farmers, and that we have much to learn from each other.

-FYFC's Equity Collective works to support inclusion within our chapter and the broader farming community.
-This group formed out of the chapter's desire to have an Equity and Organizational Change Manager.
-This role was daunting to fill; how could one person's singular experience inform the chapter on how to be more inclusive to all identities in our community, including gender, race, age, sexuality, socioeconomic status, and experience?
-Thus, a whole group of dedicated individuals has self organized, sharing leadership over the direction of the Equity Collective.
+FFC's Equity Collective has worked to support inclusion within our chapter and the broader farming community.
+This group formed out of the chapter's desire to be more inclusive to all identities in our community, including gender, race, age, sexuality, socioeconomic status, and experience.
 Click below to learn about our Inclusion Framework!

 Organization History and Top Accomplishments